mwagner360/Commack-High-School-Lost-and-Found-Website-FBLA-Website-Coding-and-Development-/README.md

 This issue:
 - Does not affect saved data
 - Does not break functionality
-- Is related to deployment, not the code itself
+- Is related to live deployment, not the code itself

 ---